Guaranteed Optimal Compositional Explanations for Neurons: Introduction

 \section{Introduction}

 Compositional explanations \citep{Mu2020} are a method for expressing the alignment between the locations of a given neuron activation range and the location of concepts, identified by annotations in datasets.
-The key idea is capturing the interaction between low-level (e.g., colors, textures, shapes) and high-level concepts (e.g., objects, entities) via propositional logic formulas able to express the alignment between these complex relationships and neuron activations.
+The key idea is capturing the interaction between low-level (e.g., colors, textures, shapes) and high-level concepts (e.g., objects) via propositional logic formulas able to express the alignment between these complex relationships and neuron activations.

-One of the key problems to achieve this goal is that the full search space encompassing all of the possible combinations between concepts cannot typically be exhaustively explored due to its size.
-As a result, prior work has relied on beam search to identify the highest spatial alignment within the restricted space~\citep{Mu2020}.
-Although the resulting explanations are valid, it is unclear whether these explanations are, in fact, optimal (i.e., whether they identify the specific combination that expressed the highest absolute spatial alignment in the search space, see \Cref{fig:splash}).
-While beam search does not guarantee optimality, it might converge to it due to unstudied or unknown properties of the underlying datasets.
-If not, the explanations produced by beam search may represent only a subset of the alignment structure, offering a partial view of neuron behavior.
+One of the key problems to achieve this goal is that the full search space encompassing all of the possible combinations between concepts cannot typically be exhaustively explored in a reasonable time due to its size.
+As a result, prior work has adopted multiple assumptions to restrict the structure of these combinations and relied on beam search to identify the highest spatial alignment within the restricted space~\citep{Mu2020}.
+However, because beam search restricts the exploration to a subset of the admissible formula state space (i.e., the one spanned by the best candidates at each beam level), it does not guarantee the optimality of the solution over the entire state space.
+Therefore, it is unclear whether the resulting explanations are, in fact, optimal (i.e., whether they identify the specific combination that expresses the highest absolute spatial alignment in the entire search space; see \Cref{fig:splash}) or how close they are to the optimal solution.
+Identifying and characterizing the optimal solution, and thus the ground-truth that previous algorithms approximate, is important for multiple reasons.
+First, the explanations produced by beam search may represent only a subset of the alignment structure, offering a partial and potentially misleading view of neuron behavior.
+Second, if beam search converges to the optimal solution, this could indicate unstudied or unknown properties of the underlying datasets.
+Third, the availability of the ground-truth has the potential to guide and promote research on the development of novel algorithms that reduce approximation errors and mitigate the trade-off between approximation quality and runtime.